Verano-20/stage-zero/README.md

 This project serves as a robust foundation for backend applications requiring authentication and CRUD operations.

+## TODO
+- Finish telemetry implementation
+- Add unit tests
+- Add Playwright test suite (or other)
+- Ensure goroutines are used where appropriate
+- Probably remove GORM, use sqlc or raw sql instead

 ## Features

 - 🔐 **JWT Authentication**: Secure user registration and login